Human rights in Germany: Surveillance

 Several parties, such as the right-wing "National Democratic Party of Germany" (NPD) and the communist platform of the Left Party, are under surveillance from the Verfassungsschutz ("Federal Office for the Protection of the Constitution").
 The use of police informers has sometimes been criticized as excessive.
-A motion to label the NPD as an illegal organization was abandoned, because it became apparent that many actions of the NPD were actually controlled by the Verfassungsschutz.
+A motion to label the NPD as an illegal organization was abandoned, because it became apparent that a number of actions of the NPD were actually controlled by the Verfassungsschutz.
 In addition to parties, the German Government placed the Church of Scientology and its members in Germany under surveillance by the Verfassungsschutz since 1997 for the alleged goal of abolishing the order based on the German Grundgesetz.
 See also: Scientology in Germany.

 Vulnerable populations

 Minority and foreign parents

 Ethnic minorities are underrepresented in the political process and in public life, especially the civil service.
 There were some cases of attacks on minorities in the country by right-wing groups, although Germany is—especially because of its past—very considerate on tolerance and integration.
 In 2010 the US State Department reported that "right-wing extremist violence and harassment of racial minorities and foreigners were problems”.